Rootstown High School: History

 Rootstown High School was established in 1884 and met in a small building adjacent to the town hall a few blocks south of the current campus.
 This building housed high school students and grade levels, though many students in the township attended smaller schoolhouses spread across 10 rural districts.
 At the time, Rootstown Township was still divided into several smaller school districts and the high school was not fully accredited.
 The first class graduated in 1893.
 During the early 20th century, the smaller districts were gradually consolidated.
 Following construction of a new building that opened in 1917, the remaining districts in the township consolidated to the new central building and Rootstown High School became a fully accredited four-year high school.

 The centralized school, known as the Rootstown Township School, had additions built in 1938, 1950, and 1954.
 In 1958, population and enrollment growth necessitated construction of a separate elementary school, which was built immediately north of the building, and the existing building continued to house the junior high and high school grades.
 Following the completion of a new high school building, the original building became Rootstown Middle School.

 The current school building opened in 1966 and is located on the north end of the Rootstown Schools campus.
 The building, which also houses the Rootstown Local School District administrative offices, is named in honor of Ward W. Davis, who served as president of the Rootstown School Board for a number of years, including when the current facility opened.
 As of 2015, the school houses around 450 students in grades 9–12.
-Adjacent to the east of the high school is Robert C. Dunn Field, which includes a cinder running track, named for a former RHS principal and football coach.
+Adjacent to the east of the high school is Robert C. Dunn Field, which includes an all-weather running track, named for a former RHS principal and football coach.
 It is used for football, soccer, and track and field.
 The campus also has athletic fields for baseball and softball.